Uranium mining in Kakadu National Park: Benefits of uranium mining

 The benefits to Australia of uranium mining in Kakadu are mainly economic.
 Australia possesses 24% of the world's uranium deposits, and the potential to export this uranium would benefit the Australian economy.

-From 2000 to 2005 nearly 50,000 metric tonnes of uranium oxide were exported from Australia to eleven different countries.
+From 2000 to 2005 nearly 50,000 metric tonnes of uranium oxide were exported from Australia to eleven countries.
 This brought over A$2.1 billion to the Australian economy.

 Opponents of uranium mining in the Alligator Rivers region claim that these benefits have not reached local communities of traditional land owners, who remain poorly resourced, under-employed, and economically disadvantaged.
 In contrast, official Australian Government reports state that there have been many benefits brought to Aboriginal communities:

 Since agreement was reached with traditional owners in 1978, a total of $145.8 million in payments has been made to Aboriginal interests, of which $1.9 million was in up front payments; $3.4 million was in rental payments and $140.5 million was in royalty equivalent payments.

 The proposed Jabiluka mine has already generated $5.2 million in benefits for Aboriginal people.
 While no production-based royalties can be paid before production commences, it is expected that over its life, the Jabiluka mine will contribute a further $230 million to Aboriginal interests.